NickdevC/weekend-warrior-react/README.md

 ## Agile Approach

 I followed the 'agile' approach to developing Weekend Warriors, using the content from Code Institute's course content to support me.
 Initially, I used the Github 'issues' feature to create my `Must Have` features (displayed as user stories).
 Once these were established, and with consideration to my project's timeline, I considered and added a number of `Could Have` features that were not essential for the **MVP**.
 In addition, I created a [kanban board](https://github.com/users/NickdevC/projects/5) which I used throughout the development process.
-Whilst working through sprints, and ensuring I met the criteria for various user stories, I found it useful to create 'Tasks' to detail specifc, more significant jobs.
+Whilst working through sprints, and ensuring I met the criteria for various user stories, I found it useful to create 'Tasks' to detail specifc, more developmental jobs.

 Whilst the agile approach itself is more commonly based in team environments, with multiple people working on a project, this was hard to achieve as my project was **my** sole responsibility.
 To attempt to combat this 'coding in isolation', I reached out to a number of other people within the community to collaborate by: reviewing code, discussing bugs, problem solving user features and giving regular progress updates.
 The details of these collaborators can be found in the [Acknowledgements](#acknowledgements) section at the bottom of this readme.